Easy Tips to Improve Your Guitar Tone

 Counterintuitively, sometimes the best product for transferring tone is a cheap plastic part!
 Whatever the material, they’re all filters for the vibration of the strings.
 As previously mentioned, it all depends on the frequencies naturally apparent in the instrument’s core construction.

-● Loose Frets
+7. Check for Loose Frets

-● Loose or Ringing Hardware of Any Kind
+8. Check for Loose or Ringing Hardware of Any Kind

 It might be fun to create some guitar sound effects from ringing parts but loose parts are a sure-fire way to lose tone and make your guitar sound muddy.
 They can be anywhere around the guitar, inside or out, and they’re all tone suckers.
 Luckily, most of them are an easy fix, the hard part is finding the culprits.